| Global Scenario and JapanKimio UnoDean,

 economic size and its international responsibility commensurate with

+the size.
 The 21st Century is

 called the age of Asia.
 High growth of China, development of six ASEAN